Caykroyd/Bottleneck-Shortest-Path/README.md

 #Files#

 1 - MPI Report: contains the main report explaining the whole of the project.
-Note that the final page contains inprecise results that were updated in the subsequent pdf
+Note that the final page contains imprecise results that were updated in the subsequent pdf

 2 - MPI Results: contains the updated (corrected) results (code runtimes) from the above report.